intellaworld/ivoice-integration/README.md

 To start using app

-- it is prefered to opend the inspect element in browser by clicking on `f12` key
+- it is preferred to open the dev tools in the browser by clicking on `f12` key

 To make a new call:

 - press on `Start call` button.
-- accept open `mic` permissions
+- grant `mic` permissions
-- start recoreding your voice (`simulate ongoin call`).
+- start recording your voice (`simulate an ongoing call`).

 To end the call

 - press on `End call` button many time until you get done message in the console
-- after you see the done message printed in colsole you have to refresh the page
+- after you see the done message printed in console you have to refresh the page

 `Now you can check the call you made in the real app`